Llanharan railway station: History

 A former station was on the site until 1964, when it was closed under the Beeching Cuts.
 Following local campaigning from residents with backing from the MP and AM.
 EC funding was secured and a new station was agreed and work began in 2007.

 Facilities

 The station has two platforms connected by a footbridge and small shelters for passengers.
-It is unmanned but features CCTV and help points.
+It is unstaffed but features CCTV and help points.
 A car park is next to the station.

 The approved design features Corus Modular Platforms.
 The Modular Platform was selected as the majority of the structure can be erected with trains still running.
 Alternative forms of construction would have required extended blockage of the line (with associated disruption to through services on the South Wales Main Line).

 The principal contractor for construction was Galliford Try Water & Rail, utilising local subcontractors where possible.

 Services

 The station has an hourly service westbound to Bridgend and Maesteg and eastbound towards Cardiff Central, with some services continuing on towards Newport, Chepstow, Gloucester and Cheltenham Spa.
 These services are operated mainly by Class 170 Turbostar units.

 On Sundays the service decreases slightly.
 There is roughly a 2-hourly service to Maesteg however there are also four services a day to Manchester Piccadilly via Hereford and Shrewsbury, the latter of which is usually operated by either Class 158 Express Sprinter or Class 175 Coradia units.

 A few early morning and late evening services take the spur to Ninian Park to continue onto Cardiff Central alongside Canton sidings, to retain route knowledge.